DocumentWDP-9a

 • Log aggregators (multiple sources)

-• SDK bundles (library + dependencies)
+• SDK bundles (library with dependencies)

-• API gateways/BFFs
+• API gateways and BFFs

 Basic Structure (Privacy-Preserving):